mitric-lab/programming_theochem/src/03-molecular_integrals/05-nuclear_attraction_integrals.md

 the Boys function is still an integral.
 So what did we achieve?
 We started from a 3-dimensional integral over the whole space and could reduce it to a 1-dimensional integral over the interval $[0, 1]$.
-This is a huge simplification, since such 1D integrals can be efficiently approximated using techniques like series expansion.
+This is a huge simplification since such 1D integrals can be efficiently approximated using techniques like series expansion.

 Substituting all variables back, we obtain the final expression for $V_p(C)$: